Spectral inequalities for nonnegative tensors and their tropical analogues: Abstract

 \section{Abstract}

-We extend some characterizations and inequalities for the eigenvalues of nonnegative matrices, such as Donsker-Varadhan, Friedland-Karlin, Karlin-Ost, and Kingman inequalities, to nonnegative tensors.
-These inequalities are related to a correspondence between nonnegative tensors and ergodic control: the logarithm of the spectral radius of a tensor is given by the value of an ergodic problem in which instantaneous payments are given by a relative entropy.
-We also provide a combinatorial characterization of the tropical spectral radius, obtained as a limit of the spectral radius.
+We extend some characterizations and inequalities for the eigenvalues of nonnegative matrices, such as Donsker-Varadhan, Friedland-Karlin, Karlin-Ost inequalities, to nonnegative tensors.
+Our approach involves a correspondence between nonnegative tensors, ergodic control and entropy maximization: we show in particular that the logarithm of the spectral radius of a tensor is given by en entropy maximization problem over a space of occupation measures.
+We study in particular the tropical analogue of the spectral radius, that we characterize as a limit of the classical spectral radius, and we give an explicit combinatorial formula for this tropical spectral radius.